suraj95/Spark-on-Docker/README.md

 # Start Spark Cluster

-This currently supports one master and upto 5 workers (beyond which the cluster can get hanged).
+This is a sample tutorial on how to get set up a scalable cluster with Apache Spark.
+At the moment, this can reliably support upto 3 workers, beyond which the cluster is a bit unstable, i.e. workers successfully get created and connected to master, but the spark job can get hanged.
+Anyways, 3 is a decent number of workers for most student requirements.
 I will keep updating as I make progress.

 The docker-compose.yml refers to two important properties, namely ports and expose: